Other foods

 Usually people tend to value more apricot flesh than anything else in that fruit.
 You may even ask: what else can this fruit provide?
 But the most valuable thing is hidden inside the stoney seed, when you break it, you will find an almond-like seed or kernel, like a little heart.
 By taste it is often bitter, if not bred into a bitterless variety.
 These bitter seeds are considered a life saving food by many.
 Mostly they are known by the hunza people, living in the Northern Pakistan mountain area.
 Those seeds contain a natural substance called amygdalin (also laetrile) or vitamin B17.
 Amygdalin or laetril has power to eradicate or neutralise cancer cells and it poses no danger to healthy cells [1, 2].

-Read printer E-mail Facebook F
+Read printer Facebook F

 Yogurt cup Yogurt cup